Eve Premium Hybrid mattress: Review in brief

 As with other hybrids we’ve tested, the Eve Premium Hybrid isn’t the greatest at motion isolation.
 It isn’t rock-you-awake noticeable, but when we paired couples up on the mattress and asked one person to move around on the bed while the other laid still, and vice versa, we all experienced some motion transfer.
 In our experience, memory foam mattresses are better at isolating motion, so if that feature is high on your list of must-haves, read our Emma Mattress review for the low-down on a much more affordable all-foam option that greatly cuts motion transfer.

-We have hot sleepers on our review panel too, and none of them complained of overheating on the Eve Premium Mattress.
+We have hot sleepers on our review panel too, and none of them complained of overheating on the Eve Premium Mattress (learn what is a hybrid mattress and why they sleeper cooler).
 Our lead reviewer suffers from overheating during sleep, but she noticed how much less she was having to push off the duvet to find a bit of cooling relief.
 In short, this hybrid is excellent for temperature regulation.
 As an alternative, take a look at our Brook + Wilde Lux mattress review for another temperature regulating hybrid.

 Overall, the Eve Premium Hybrid mattress is a comfortable, breathable and supportive hybrid that really does hit the spot for most body types in all sleeping positions.
 Lighter weight snoozers may want to think twice, but for everyone else craving a medium-firm bed that’s on the slightly firmer side, and with the temperature-regulating clout to prevent overheating, the pressure-relieving Eve is one to try out at home.
 Just keep in mind what we said about motion transfer if you co-sleep with another.